- Photo by Daniel Case, courtesy of Wikimedia, CC BY-SA 3.0

 - Shortcake From Phoenicia Diner

 For those craving Italian, it’s hard to resist the wood-fired pizza at Brio’s.
-They’ve also got a short menu of gourmet sandwiches, recently highlighted in our 2020 Cheap Eats feature as being pleasing to both the palate and the wallet.
+They’ve also got a short menu of gourmet sandwiches that are pleasing to both the palate and the wallet.

 - The Tap Room At Woodstock Brewing